amelia-online/Codebook-2/README.md

 ## This Calculator

-This calculator runs as a REPL by default, but there is a plan to implement running scripts independently from the REPL.
+This calculator runs as a REPL by default, but you can run scripts by entering ```$ cargo run -- f <filepath>```.
+These examples use the REPL feature.
 When doing a calculation, the last number on the stack is printed.
 For example:
 ```TSL
 [In] << 5 5 +